 Release date:2016/12/12 上午 10:01:59

-Update date:2026/4/20 下午 02:47:05
+Update date:2026/5/22 下午 02:26:25

 Cross-strait Cooperation and Legal Assistance

-On April 26, 2009, the Straits Exchange Foundation and the Mainland's Association for Relations Across the Taiwan Straits (ARATS) entered into the "Cross-strait Joint Fight against Crime and Mutual Legal Assistance Agreement," which took effect on June 25 of the same year.
-Pursuant to the Ministry of Justice Order (Fa-Jian-Zi No. 0980803292) dated August 10, 2009, the Bureau was authorized to establish official liaison channels with Mainland China's Ministry of Public Security, Supreme People's Procuratorate, Ministry of Justice, the People's Bank of China's Anti-Money Laundering Bureau, and the China Anti-Money Laundering Monitoring and Analysis Center.
+On April 26, 2009, the Straits Exchange Foundation and mainland China's Association for Relations Across the Taiwan Straits (ARATS) signed the Cross-strait Joint Crime-Fighting and Mutual Legal Assistance Agreement, which took effect on June 25 of the same year.
+Pursuant to Ministry of Justice Order Fa-Jian-Zi No. 0980803292 dated August 10, 2009, the Bureau was authorized to establish official liaison channels with mainland China's Ministry of Public Security, Supreme People's Procuratorate, Ministry of Justice, the People's Bank of China's Anti-Money Laundering Bureau and the China Anti-Money Laundering Monitoring and Analysis Center.
 The Bureau's Economic Crime Prevention Department serves as the secretariat for these operations.
-Subordinate units requiring cross-border investigation of criminal activities must seek assistance from Mainland law enforcement authorities through this department.
+Subordinate units that need assistance with cross-border criminal investigations must request assistance from mainland law enforcement authorities through this department.

 Cooperation and Exchanges